AnnahGerletti/codecept/README.md

   assert.equal(title, 'React Redux')
 })
 ```
-- The 'I' key word is part of the Acceptance testing framewrok
+- The 'I' key word is part of the Acceptance testing framewrok, every test starts with it.
+- Must consider all Edge cases.
 - `I.amOnPage` is one of the Codecept.io helpers
 - `yield` is an ES6 genorator function, can read about these here:
   https://davidwalsh.name/es6-generators